WSU-CDSC/microservices/Resources/makeaip.md

 ## Usage:
 Create AIP: `makeaip.rb -t TARGET-DIRECTORY -o OUTPUT-DIRECTORY`

+_Optional:_ `-a [file extenstion]` This allows the specification of files (by extenstion) to be deemed 'access' files and moved to an access directory within the AIP.
+All file types of this extenstion(s) will be moved.

 Display help: `makeaip.rb -h`

 `makeaip.rb` will copy the contents of the target directory (set with the `-t` flag) into the output directory (set with the `-o` flag where it will then restructure them into an AIP compliant with the Bagit specification.
 Optionally, it can be set to separate Access files into a sub-directory in the AIP via file extension.
 This must currently be enabled and/or changed via editing the access subsection of the script itself.